gitlabhq/gitlabhq/doc/development/frontend.md

 ### Vue

 For more complex frontend features, we recommend using Vue.js.
-It shares some ideas with React.js while being smaller and – arguably – easier to get into.
+It shares some ideas with React.js as well as Angular.

 To get started with Vue, read through [their documentation][vue-docs].